theaquamarine/windows-powershell-docs/docset/windows/pkiclient/export-pfxcertificate.md

 This example exports a certificate from the current machine store.
 Both user accounts, contos\billb99 and contos\johnj99, can access this PFX with no password.
-A Windows® 8 DC for key distribution is required.
+A Windows??
+8 DC for key distribution is required.

 ### EXAMPLE 5
 ```